 This spicy baked orange salmon recipe takes about 45 minutes from start to finish, including time for a quick marinade!
 It's a healthy weeknight dinner that uses sriracha, orange zest, honey, and more.

-I’ve never thought about this too long and hard before, but I think I qualify as a seafood fanatic.
-Not that you’d know it by the lack of seafood recipes on my blog.
-Easy peel and eat Old Bay shrimp have been holding it down solo, which is crazy to me because I eat some kind of seafood at least once a week.
+I've never thought about this too long and hard before, but I think I qualify as a seafood fanatic.
+Not that you'd know it by the lack of seafood recipes on my blog.
+Old Bay Shrimp have been holding it down solo, which is crazy to me because I eat some kind of seafood at least once a week.
 Note to self: must work on that.

-- About 1/4 cup freshly squeezed orange juice (amount from one orange)
+- ¼ cup freshly squeezed orange juice (amount from one orange)

 - Zest from one orange

-- 3 tbsp sriracha, more or less as you see fit
+- 3 tablespoon sriracha, more or less as you see fit

 - Find the full recipe on Oh Sweet Basil.